Loan costs a hurdle in UK private placement push

-LIVERPOOL, England, April 18 Smaller British firms struggling to get funding from banks could also find the high cost of loans from other types of investors a barrier, company treasurers warned, even as the government ramps up plans to get credit flowing from new sources.
+LIVERPOOL, England Smaller firms struggling to get funding from banks could also find the high cost of loans from other types of investors a barrier, company treasurers warned, even as the government ramps up plans to get credit flowing from new sources.

 Initiatives to create a private placement market, for instance -- a model borrowed from the United States where smaller, often unrated companies sell bonds to investors such as pension funds and insurers -- are gathering pace.